You are always a student, never a master. You have to keep moving forward.

 It is important to allow for reflection and self-assessment in our practices.
 Each time we revisit a particular issue we do so with greater understanding and sophistication.
 We modify and fine-tune our approaches over the years.

-A criminal lawyer is an eternal student.
+An advocate is an eternal student.